WeitengHu/DCASE2025_task3/README.md

 ### 微调
-You can modify parameters in `scripts/finetune.sh`.
+First, you should modify parameters in `scripts/finetune.sh`.
 Please ensure the input features are the same as `scripts/main.sh`.

 `--pretrained_exp` is your model file name of your pretrained model saved in `./checkpoints`.
 Run
 ```